WillDosSantos/wills-portfolio/posts/multisig-labs.md

 ![Figma Comp](/images/posts/multisig-labs/figma-comp-1.png)

 ### Implementation
 I didn't want to dedicate a ton of time to this project so I quickly implemented it with NextJS and wrote a bunch of really hacky CSS that is not my finest work but it does the job.
-You can view the site here at [multisiglabs.org](https://multisiglabs.org)
+You can view the site at [multisiglabs.org](https://multisiglabs.org)